Planning a national park trip? Did you know that there are lots of ways to save money on entrance fees?

 Visit a free or less expensive park

 Some national park fees are less expensive than others.
-Popular parks such as Yellowstone, Grand Canyon and Zion charge about $30 per vehicle for a 7-day pass.
-On the other hand, Capitol Reef National Park in Utah costs only $10 per vehicle.
+Popular parks like Yellowstone, Grand Canyon, and Zion charge about $35 per vehicle for a 7-day pass.
+On the other hand, Capitol Reef National Park in Utah costs only $20 per vehicle.

-Fewer than half of U.S. national parks charge entrance fees.
-The most visited national park in the U.S., Great Smoky Mountains National Park, does not charge entrance fees anytime.
+More than 400 parks never charge entrance fees.
+The most visited national park in the U.S., Great Smoky Mountains National Park, does not charge entrance fees.

 Consider an annual pass

-Every Kid in a Park is an exciting program that allows every 4th Grade student in the U.S. (including home schooled children who are 10 years old) to get an annual pass for their family.
+Every Kid Outdoors is an exciting program that allows every 4th Grade student in the U.S. (including home-schooled children who are 10 years old) to get an annual pass for their family.
 The program starts each September.
-Find out more at www.everykidinapark.gov.
+Find out more at www.everykidoutdoors.gov.

 Are you eligible for a special pass?